 5. New Dishes

-Perhaps you find that you're short on ideas when cooking vegan meals.
-You may want to check out companies like PlateJoy, which offers a fantastic variety of recipes that help on a restricted meal plan.
-It factors in your goals, allergies, and other dietary requirements you have on a personalized plan.
+Perhaps you find that you’re short on ideas when cooking vegan meals — thankfully, the Internet has no shortage of recipes designed with the meat- and cheese-averse in mind.
+Additionally, check out meal prep companies like PlateJoy and HelloFresh, which offer a fantastic variety of recipes that help on a restricted meal plan.
+They factor your goals, allergies, and other dietary requirements you have into a personalized plan.

 My Vegan Meal-Prep Strategy